alexanderchuranov/Metaresc/README.md

 All arguments for them are optional.
-Even though union is anonymous it still require some **name** for serialization into self-descriptive formats like XML or JSON.
+Even though union is anonymous it still require some **name** for serialization into self-descriptive formats like XML, JSON or YAML.
 If name is not specified Metaresc will auto-generate the name for it.
 Compiler specific `__attributes__ (())` modifiers could be passed over **attributes** argument.
 Previous example with anonymous union will look as follows: